NeuralEmpowerment/cursor_agent_manager/README.md

 ## Configuration

 ### Template Images
-Template images are now organized in the `assets/ui/buttons/` directory:
+Template images are organized in the `assets/ui-cursor/` directory for Cursor IDE-specific UI elements:
-   - `assets/ui/buttons/generating_button.png`: AI agent's active state indicator
+   - `assets/ui-cursor/generating_button.png`: AI agent's active state indicator
-   - `assets/ui/buttons/idle_button.png`: AI agent's idle state indicator
+   - `assets/ui-cursor/idle_button.png`: AI agent's idle state indicator
-   - `assets/ui/buttons/run_button.png`: AI agent ready but waiting for user action
+   - `assets/ui-cursor/run_button.png`: AI agent ready but waiting for user action

 You can create these images by:
-1. Taking a screenshot when the AI agent is in each state
+1. Taking a screenshot when the Cursor AI agent is in each state
 2. Cropping to include just the state indicator
-3. Saving in PNG format in the appropriate assets directory
+3. Saving in PNG format in the `assets/ui-cursor/` directory

+The `ui-cursor` naming convention makes it clear these are Cursor IDE-specific templates and allows for future expansion to support other IDEs or Cursor versions.

 ### Sound Alerts
 Sound files are organized in the `assets/audio/alerts/` directory: